 Maintenance and Upkeep

-Finally, it is important to consideration maintenance and upkeep.
+Finally, it is important to consider maintenance and upkeep.
 How often do you want to clean your doors?
-Different materials require different levels of maintenance. some require annual cleaning or restraining, while others are virtually maintenance free.
+Different materials require different levels of maintenance. some require annual cleaning or restraining, while others are virtually maintenance-free.

 BBB Garage Doors can help you select the best door for your home while taking into account your design needs and your ideal price point.
 Our trained technicians will work with you to help you select a door that fits your personality and lifestyle.